sehgalsaransh05/Avocado-Price-Prediction/README.md

 The forecast models were evaluated using metrics like R-squared, MAPE, and MAE.

-## Usage
-The code for this project can be found in the 'xx.ipynb' notebook.
-The notebook contains the data preprocessing steps, the model training, and the prediction of the test set.
-The 'requirements.txt' file contains the necessary dependencies to run the notebook.

-## Results
-The results of this project include multiple forecast models built using different techniques with varying levels of accuracy.
-The accuracy of each model was evaluated using R-squared, MAPE, and MAE metrics.
-The results of each model are summarized in the Jupyter notebook.

 ## Future Work
 Future work for this project includes packaging and testing the deployment of the forecast models for optimal performance on AWS.